Fertilize in the spring to promote a healthy green lawn.

 How often should I fertilize?

 It’s important to fertilize grass when there’s grass growing on a lawn that is actively growing.
 Many plants can tolerate very low nitrogen applications.
-Many grass type including hybrid Bermudagrass require medium to high levels, for satisfactory quality.
-Turf generally needs low nitrogen rates applied in spring and fall at least 6 weeks before anticipated initial frost.
+Many grass types, including hybrid Bermudagrass, require medium to high levels for satisfactory quality.
+Turf generally needs low nitrogen rates applied in spring and fall at least 6 weeks before the anticipated initial frost.

 How Weather Impacts Fertilizer Application

-In addition, there is water restrictions during the seasonal dry seasons, therefore you can not use water manually.
+In addition, there are water restrictions during the seasonal dry seasons; therefore, you can not use water manually.
 Frequent flooding can dry your lawn and damage the vegetation.
 Applying fertilizers will not help during this time, as water runoff may carry fertilizer away, preventing proper nutrient intake.

 Debating the Use of Fertilizer

 How much fertilizer you need to plant in your lawn varies depending upon your organic fertilizer and low-toxic lawn fertilizer practices.
 Organic lawn care avoids using chemical fertilizers for lawns or trees.
 It’s important to consider after fertilizer application; the water runoff can enter the local drinking supply.
 It is well documented the use of phosphorous and nitrogen as fertilizers can contaminate water sources in rivers and streams.